Scogun/komm/README.md

 )
 ```
 #### Generated extension function for Map To
+The generated mapper applies the substitute while creating the configured target type.

 ```kotlin
 fun SourceObject.toDestinationObject(): DestinationObject = DestinationObject(
     id = id ?: IntResolver(null).resolve()
 )
 ```
 ### Multi Sources Support
+Use multi-source mappings when the same destination type should be generated from more than one source type.

 #### Classes declaration
+Configure each source type separately when one destination can be mapped from multiple models.

 ```kotlin
 @KOMMMap(
     from = [FirstSourceObject::class, SecondSourceObject::class]